Magnesium Format Comparison: What’s the Difference?

 Example of a front-of-label claim based on total compound weight

 While the above label is technically accurate, it’s misleading for the average consumer comparing magnesium supplements.
-Even though the back of the label lists the elemental magnesium amount, most people aren’t aware of the distinction (which is why we're writing this article).
+Even though the back of the label lists the elemental magnesium amount, most people aren’t aware of the distinction.

 When comparing supplements, always check whether the magnesium amount refers to the elemental content (the usable magnesium) or the total compound weight.
-Only the elemental value reflects what your body will actually get.
+Only the elemental value reflect the amount of magnesium your body will actually receive.

 And make sure to check which form of magnesium is used.
 If it’s mostly magnesium oxide, you’re paying for a label claim, not real absorption.